 Now that you can see where you’ll be spending the bulk of your time, you can choose your accommodation accordingly.
 I like to book my accommodation after I’ve gone through this whole process because it helps me to feel better informed as to what location is most convenient.

-Sometimes the highest rated or cutest hotels aren’t necessarily in the best location, so seeing your itinerary visually will help you better decide where to stay.
+Sometimes the highest rated or cutest hotels aren’t necessarily in the best location or close to the things you really want to do, so seeing your itinerary visually will help you better decide where to stay.

 Have friends joining you on your trip?
 You can share it with them so that you can both contribute to the travel planning process.

 To share your map with friends, click on the “Share” button under the main title of your map.
-Then at the bottom of the pop-up box, add your friends’ email addresses into the “Invite People” bar.
-On the right hand side where the pencil icon is, make sure that “Can Edit” is selected.
-Then press Send.
+A pop-up box will appear.
+At the bottom of the pop-up box, click “Share on Drive” and then add your friends’ email addresses into the search bar.
+On the right hand side you can edit permissions to allow your friends “Editor” or “Viewer” only access.

 Congrats!
 You’ve created an epic map and itinerary to help you have the best trip ever.
 Now, don’t miss this last step which so many people forget to do before getting to a destination.